On Emily

 I was sure I knew everything about it.

-Taken from Caitlin Moran‘s column for the Saturday Times on 20th August, 2011.
-Submitted by Marika Rose.
+Taken from Caitlin Moran‘s column for the Saturday Times, 20 August 2011.
+By Marika Rose.

 The devil in its sights